conholdateapp/docs.conholdate.app/docs/how-to/Embed.md

 1. Copy/past code to your blog/website.

 ### Embed options and permissions
-With sharing permission you can allow ot disallow different actions against your documents.
+With sharing permissions you can allow or disallow different actions against your documents.

 #### Allow/Disallow downloading document
 You can enable and disable download button when embeding documents.